Port of Departure Venice, Italy

 The Venice Cruise Terminal contains three main quays: the Marittima basin, which can berth the biggest cruise ships that visit Venice, and the smaller Santa Marta and San Basilio quays.
 These two are just around the corner in the Giudecca Canal.

-Marittima is the biggest of the ship basins at the Port of Venice's Venezia Terminal Passeggeri, with 3 terminal buildings and enough docking space to handle several large ships at once.
-It includes the Isonzo Quay (berths 18 and 20), the Tagliamento Quay (berths 107, 109, 110, and 112), the Piave Quay (117) and the TM Quay (TM berth).
-Santa Marta (Quays 24 to 28) and San Basilio (Quays 29 to 31) is the long quay that runs from the mainport basin to the Fondamenta Zàttere, the promenade beside the southern edge of the Giudecca Canal.
+Marittima is the biggest of the ship basins at the Port of Venice's Venezia Terminal Passeggeri, with 6 terminal buildings and enough docking space to handle several large ships at once.
+The area includes the Isonzo Quay (berths 18 and 20), the Tagliamento Quay (berths 107, 109, 110, and 112), the Piave Quay (117) and the TM Quay (TM berth).
+Santa Marta (Quays 24 to 28) and San Basilio (Quays 29 to 31) together form a long mooring that runs from the Marittima basin to the western end of the Fondamenta Zàttere, a famed promenade beside the northern shore of the Giudecca Canal.
 These two quays host smaller ships.

 Cruises From Venice